 - I have an ESRC grant and have been asked to complete questions about archiving my data.
 Can you help?

 The ESRC is keen to ensure that grant applications do not propose collecting data in areas of research where existing data may already exist.
 ESRC also expects award holders to share their data at the end of their award, so they can be made available to other researchers.
-For help with answering questions on data collection and data sharing on the ESRC application form, please refer to the Je-S FAQ on the ESDS site.
+For help with answering questions on data collection and data sharing on the ESRC application form and the Data Management Plan, please refer to the Data management planning for ESRC researchers on the UK Data Service site.

 - My research was carried out abroad and my data are not in English.
 Can they be archived at the Archive?